bezbos/retailbank/README.md

 * Connected the application to DB with Java platform JDBC(not the Spring one).
 * Created a repository interface `JDBCRepositoryBase` containing CRUD method signatures.
 * Created repository implementations for all domain models.
-* Created repositories for user auth operations.
+* Created repositories for user authorization and authentication operations.
 * Created some helper classes for configuration, closing connections and pagination.
-* Annotated implementation classes with `@Repository` annotation.
+* Annotated repository implementation classes with `@Repository` annotation.

 ### Services
 * Created a service interface and it's implementation for each domain model.
 * Used C# naming convention for naming interfaces here.
 Ex.
 Interface: `IBankService`, Implementation: `BankService`.
-I am aware that in Java the convention is to suffix your implementations with `Impl`.
+I am aware that in Java the convention is to suffix your implementations with `Impl`, but I think the C# naming style is cleaner.
-* Annotated implementation classes with `@Service` annotation.
+* Annotated service implementation classes with `@Service` annotation.

 ### Security
-* I'm using JWT for authorization and authentication as they work so nicely with React.
+* I'm using `JWT` for authorization and authentication as they work so nicely with React.
 * Normal users can only read data.
-Only admins are authorized for all APIs.
+Only admins are authorized for all APIs(these privileges are enforced on controller level instead of in `SecurityConfig` class, because I wasn't thinking well at the time).
 * OAUTH2 single sign in via Google is implemented, although it works only when I run my React project in development.
 It doesn't work in the production build of the React App because of the lack of Server Side Rendering implementation.

 ### REST Controllers